dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 transport integration, etc.

 Several IETF protocols are considered for comparison: SRv6, LISP, ILA and several combinations of control plane and user plane protocols.
-Each protocol identifies what is being optimised, and provides a self evaluation in comparison to GTP.

 --- middle